KsNewSpace/Ks_MaskKSC/README.md

 # TODO

 Add a custom config file so that the existing one does not need to be changed.
-(The proper way)
+(The proper way) Check the bugged branch for my latest attempt.